Guinea-Bissau votes for president amid tension, unrest

 Last month, one person died and three others were injured when police used tear gas to break up an unauthorized street march organized by opposition parties.

-Barely three weeks before the election, Vaz, the incumbent, fired the prime minister, Aristides Gomes, and his Cabinet, elected last March, in a power struggle.
+In a power struggle barely three weeks before the election, Vaz, the incumbent, fired Gomes, the prime minister, and his Cabinet, who were elected last March.

 Vaz replaced Gomes with Faustino Fudut Imbali, but Gomes refused to leave office, saying the order to leave was invalid because Vaz’s term legally ended on June 23.